Designing outdoor space for spring renewal

 Year-Round Design Principles

-Choose materials that age well:Low-maintenance, weather-resistant pavers, composite decking, and high-quality metal or teak furniture reduce seasonal upkeep and repair needs.
+- Choose materials that age well:Low-maintenance, weather-resistant pavers, composite decking, and high-quality metal or teak outdoor furniture reduce seasonal upkeep and repair needs.

-Plan for lighting and power early.
-Install low-voltage wiring or set up for solar or LED lights when you first build, so you can add outdoor lighting and power safely without having to redo anything later.
+- Plan for outdoor lighting and power early.
+Install low-voltage wiring or set up for solar or LED lights when you first build, so you can add decorative lighting and power safely without having to redo anything later.

 Small Projects to Boost Year-Round Use

-Create a mixed planter with spring bulbs, summer annuals, fall grasses, and winter evergreens.
-This gives you interesting layers in every season.
+- Create a mixed planter with spring bulbs, summer annuals, fall grasses, and winter evergreens.
+This gives you interesting layers in every season and attracts pollinators.

-Design a pergola that you can change with the seasons.
-Use removable slats or shade sails to adjust how much sun your space gets all year.
+- Design a pergola that you can change with the seasons.
+Use removable slats or shade sails to adjust how much sun your outdoor space gets all year.

 Â